Dighton Lawn Installation Services

 Dighton Conservation Commission Requirements for New Lawn Installation Near Protected Areas

-Lawn installation near wetlands, vernal pools, or streams in Dighton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn installation near wetlands, vernal pools, or other protected resources in Dighton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Seasonal restrictions may apply, especially during wildlife breeding periods (March-August for birds, March-June for vernal pools).
-Erosion control measures, such as silt fences and straw wattles, are critical for glacial till sites prone to runoff.
-Coordinate with the Conservation Commission for buffer zone compliance and integrate with municipal climate resilience initiatives.
-For permit guidance:
+Permits (NOI/RDA) are required for work within 25-100 feet of sensitive areas, with seasonal restrictions during wildlife breeding periods.
+Soil stabilization and erosion control are critical, especially for glacial till prone to runoff.
+Protect mature trees and coordinate with the Conservation Commission for properties near sensitive habitats.
+Immediate stabilization measures, such as silt fences and straw wattles, are necessary during multi-day installations.
+For permit guidance, contact:

 Dighton Conservation Commission